The Best Studio Monitor Speakers of 2019 for Home Recording

-You need to hear your tracks exactly how it sounds, therefore you cannot rely on a pair of headphones or any hi-fi or computer speakers.
-Devices that are designed to make the sound more attractive to your ears rather than a proper flat response.
+You need to listen to your tracks exactly how they sound.
+Therefore you cannot rely on just a pair of headphones or any hi-fi or computer speakers.
+Devices that are designed to make the sound more attractive to your ears rather than a proper flat

-Sound quality is subjective, what you like somebody else might hates.
+The sound quality is subjective, what you like somebody else might hates

 Your preference in music genres doesn’t affect the monitor selection.
 As long as they provide a nice, accurate and flat sound.

-For a pro pair of studio monitors you do NOT have to spend big
+For a good pair of studio monitors, you do NOT have to spend big

-The collection of informations, personal experience, reviews, characteristics and budget, led us on this list of the best studio monitor speakers for home recording.
+Pieces of information such as personal experience, reviews, characteristics, and budget, led us on this list of the best studio monitor speakers for home recording.

 5 BEST STUDIO MONITOR SPEAKERS

-Since 1980 and after the legendary NS10M, people were waiting a modern equivalent of it, and years later Yamaha produced the new HS series.
+Since 1980, the legendary NS10M, people were waiting for a modern equivalent of it, and years later Yamaha produced the new HS series.
 YAMAHA HS is available with 3 different woofer sizes, HS5= 5″, HS7= 6.5″ and HS8=8″.

 Yamaha HS is a superb monitor speaker.
-Offers extremely flat frequency response, outstanding clarity and competence that you will not find in any other speaker at this price range.
-The high frequencies are excellent and the bass response is deep and clear but slighter weaker than the next monitors of our list.
+Offers extremely flat frequency response, outstanding clarity, and competence that you will not find in any other speaker at this price range.
+The cutting edge noise reduction technology and the integrated amplifier unit perfectly matched to each model of the series will deliver deliver high-resolution sound.
+The high frequencies are excellent and the bass response is deep and clear to work perfectly well in your studio without the need of a sub.

-The pair by yamaha might not have any special feature that out-stands others but offers a nice depth of field and excellent sense of stereo positioning.
+The pair by Yamaha might not have any special feature that out-stands others but offers a nice depth of field and excellent sense of stereo positioning.
+There are both XLR and TRS jack inputs with the outputs to the main speakers on balanced XLRs.
 One of the reasons that put this pair on the top of our list of the best studio monitors are the nearly perfect reviews and ratings by users all around the globe.

-Conclusion: One of the most accurate studio monitor is also super affordable.
-Unless you work in a big studio room then the HS5 or maximum HS7 will get the job done.
-This white cone woofer reminds us the legendary NS10.
-But with remarkable improvements on sound quality is an 100% worth of investment.
+Conclusion: One of the most accurate studio monitors is also super affordable.
+Unless you work in a big studio room, then the HS5 or HS7 will get the job done.
+The design is neat with a black plastic foil covering cabinets and white cone woofer that reminds us of the legendary NS10.
+But with remarkable improvements in sound quality is totally worth the investment.

 Musicians who use it: Linkin Park, Kygo, Digitalism, Amine Edge